Using a nail gun that’s not shooting nails can be frustrating as it disrupts your workflow. But

 Paslode Nail Gun Not Firing Nails

-A Paslode nail gun is a reliable tool, but it may encounter problems.
-If your Paslode nail gun fires without shooting nails, ensure the magazine is fully loaded with the right Paslode nails.
+The Paslode nail gun is known for its reliability, but like any tool, it can run into issues.
+If my Paslode nail gun starts firing without actually shooting nails, the first thing I check is whether the magazine is fully loaded with the correct Paslode nails.

 Slugigish Nail Guns